Five different types of white moving trucks and vans are parked in a row, making it easy to see the differences in rental moving truck sizes.

 (Source: Google)

-3. Moving Can Mean Multiple Trips (And That’s A-Okay).
+3. Moving Can Mean Multiple Trips (and That’s A-Okay).

 If you’re just moving down the street — or even across town — consider getting a smaller (and cheaper) moving truck and making multiple trips.
 This might sound like a pain, but it can cut down on potential budget woes and the stress of loading everything at once (and you’ll probably enjoy the nice reprieve that the driving time will give your muscles).

-Q: Is a 26-foot moving truck big enough to handle my move?
-A: A 26-foot truck is at the large end of moving truck length, so generally speaking, you should be able to fit most of your belongings if you live in a three- to four-bedroom home (for a one- or two-bedroom, you may find the truck is too spacious).
+A 26-foot truck is at the large end of moving truck sizes, so generally speaking, you should be able to fit most of your belongings if you live in a three- to four-bedroom home (for a one- or two-bedroom, you may find the truck is too spacious).
 If you’re asking yourself, “What size moving truck do I need for a 4-bedroom house?,” the answer is likely a 26-foot truck.
 If you live in a larger home, or if you’ve lived somewhere for a while and have accumulated lots of loved items over time, you may need to make multiple trips.
-Alternatively, you could rent that 26-foot truck and rent an additional PODS container on the side, where you can store furniture that may not fit with your new home’s style or purpose — if, say, you’re a new empty-nester, you may not need those twin beds anymore!
-A PODS container can stash those nostalgic belongings away for now or create a temporary space to stash them while you figure out where to donate or sell them. |

-(Source: Ingo Joseph via Pexels)
+(Source: Ingo Joseph)

 4. Staying Comfortable and Confident While Driving Is a Must.